nebulastream/nebulastream/docs/design/20240711_error_handling.md

 *How to define new exceptions?*
 -  A new exception type should only be defined if there is a situation in which code could catch and react specifically to that situation.
--  The exception name should always end with `Exception`.
+-  The exception name and description should very concisely describe i) which condition lead to the error ("UnknownSourceType") or ii) which operation failed ("CannotConnectToCoordinator").
+The former is preferred to the latter.
--  When writing error messages we follow the [Postgres Error Message Style Guide](https://www.postgresql.org/docs/current/error-style-guide.html).
+-  When writing error messages (which is the description and optional context) we follow the [Postgres Error Message Style Guide](https://www.postgresql.org/docs/current/error-style-guide.html).

 ## Alternatives